our authors

 Paul Moncrieffe and Shane Mahoney are television writers and sketch comedy partners from Ontario, Canada.
 Together they’ve worked on projects for PBS and Teletoon and have a series in development with Cartoon Network.
 Between them, they’ve written numerous pilots and a feature film.
 Shane has performed stand-up comedy for many years and is a published journalist.
 Paul studied at Second City before starting his career in cartoons.

-GETTING THE GIRL: A GENTLEMAN’S GUIDE TO SEDUCTION, ALLUREMENT, AND BEGUILANCE BY ANDREW MUNGE - (Humorist Books, February 2024) - As Airplane! was to the disaster movie, so is Getting the Girl a send-up of every so-called seduction manual ever written.
+GETTING THE GIRL: A GENTLEMAN’S GUIDE TO SEDUCTION, ALLUREMENT, AND BEGUILANCE BY ANDREW MUNGE -(Humorist Books, Feb.
+2024) - As Airplane! was to the disaster movie, so is Getting the Girl a send-up of every so-called seduction manual ever written.
 Using the moniker Andrew Munge the authors have crafted the book as Munge’s manuscript, and by framing Munge’s first-person narrative around his manuscript, the advice book really serves as a detailed account of the fictional author’s disastrous life as “the world’s greatest pickup artist”.
 The authors hope that after reading Getting the Girl those who adhere to a misogynistic philosophy on romance and dating share Munge’s epiphany and stand up straight to spare their knuckles additional punishment.

 Contact - Dean Krystek